johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 The small printerless version is as follows: Think simple, small, thin, pocket sized digital camera - that will be the final form of the secure brick.
 A camera on the front (no zoom, nothing fancy) and a touch screen on the back.
 No buttons (maybe one for power).
 The package will be waterproof, Tempest certified, and cheap to make.
 The parts have already arrived

+As small laptop version is also in the works.

 #### Issues